True stories

 The "ambassador dispute" (Botschafter-Streit), Austria

 In 1999, university professors in Austria formally were still functionaries in the higher administration of the republic.
-All nominations of higher functionaries had to be approved by the council of ministers and signed by the president - including my nomination as a full professor at TU Graz.
+All nominations of higher functionaries had to be approved by the council of ministers and signed by the president of the republic - including my nomination as a full professor at TU Graz.
 One knew that the official nomination decree would usually arrive only shortly before the scheduled commencement of duties, and all necessary steps had to be completed before that, anyway.
 Thus, in late spring 1999, I already had comunicated to University of Milano-Bicocca that I'd quit by September, I had signed a pre-contract for selling our house near Milano, and a contract for buying a new house in Graz.
 At this point, by chance, I came to know of the "ambassador dispute".

 So the social democrats said: "now we should get the ambassador, you already got the commissioner".
 Reply of the people's party: "not even dreaming, that ambassador belongs to us", then social democrats: "NO", then people's party: "OK - then we block the nomination of the EU ambassador in the council of Ministers", then social democrats: "well - then we block all ambassador nominations in the council of Ministers", and finally people's party: "in response, we block all nominations of functionaries in the higher administration".